Imprecise Label Learning: A Unified Framework for Learning with Various Imprecise Label Configurations: Abstract

 \section{Abstract}

-In this paper, we introduce the imprecise label learning (ILL) framework, a unified approach to handle various imprecise label configurations, which are commonplace challenges in machine learning tasks.
-ILL leverages an expectation-maximization (EM) algorithm for the maximum likelihood estimation (MLE) of the imprecise label information, treating the precise labels as latent variables.
-Compared to previous versatile methods attempting to infer correct labels from the imprecise label information, our ILL framework considers all possible labeling imposed by the imprecise label information, allowing a unified solution to deal with any imprecise labels.
-With comprehensive experimental results, we demonstrate that ILL can seamlessly adapt to various situations, including partial label learning, semi-supervised learning, noisy label learning, and a mixture of these settings.
-Notably, our simple method surpasses the existing techniques for handling imprecise labels, marking the first unified framework with robust and effective performance across various imprecise labels.
-We believe that our approach has the potential to significantly enhance the performance of machine learning models on tasks where obtaining precise labels is expensive and complicated.
-We hope our work will inspire further research on this topic with an open-source codebase release.
+Learning with reduced labeling standards, such as noisy label, partial label, and supplementary unlabeled data, which we generically refer to as \textit{imprecise} label, is a commonplace challenge in machine learning tasks.
+Previous methods tend to propose specific designs for every emerging imprecise label configuration, which is usually unsustainable when multiple configurations of imprecision coexist.
+In this paper, we introduce imprecise label learning (ILL), a framework for the unification of learning with various imprecise label configurations.
+ILL leverages expectation-maximization (EM) for modeling the imprecise label information, treating the precise labels as latent variables.
+Instead of approximating the correct labels for training, it considers the entire distribution of all possible labeling entailed by the imprecise information.
+We demonstrate that ILL can seamlessly adapt to partial label learning, semi-supervised learning, noisy label learning, and, more importantly, a mixture of these settings, with closed-form learning objectives derived from the unified EM modeling.
+Notably, ILL surpasses the existing specified techniques for handling imprecise labels, marking the first practical and unified framework with robust and effective performance across various challenging settings.
+We hope our work will inspire further research on this topic, unleashing the full potential of ILL in wider scenarios where precise labels are expensive and complicated to obtain.
+Code is available at: \url{https://github.com/Hhhhhhao/General-Framework-Weak-Supervision}.